-Chi-sau, or Sticking-hands, is a training method unique to the Wing Tsun system in how it approaches the concept of.
-A variety of arts utilize the method after seeing what it can accomplish, yet none outside of the system have captured its essence quite like Wing Tsun.
+Chi-sau, or Sticking-hands, is a training method unique to the Wing Tsun system in how it approaches the concept of fighting.
+A variety of arts utilize the method after seeing what it can accomplish, yet none outside of the system have captured its essence like Wing Tsun.
 But what is Chi-sau?

 Chi-sau is a method of training the arms for sensitivity.
 Upon contact, the arms can sense the power, speed and direction of the opponent’s attack, thereby instantly countering.
 Since interpretation such as this is much faster than using the visual senses, this is why a Wing Tsun practitioner’s reactions are generally quite fast and explosive.
 It can, however, also lead a practitioner to use the wrong response if not completely yielding to his/her own force.

 "... in order to borrow the force of the opponent,we must get rid of our own force."

 The basis of Chi-sau implies that in order to borrow the force of the opponent, we must get rid of our own force.
 “Getting rid of our own force” means learning to relax with the situation and teaching the body how to pivot correctly, maintain structure, and not rely on physical or brute force in our actions.
 If we train to use brute force, what happens if we meet an opponent who is physically stronger than us?
 Instead, we learn how to relax and we teach the arms to maintain their structure, as well as teaching the body as a whole how to be mobile in relation to what the arms are feeling.